Patient education: Edema (swelling) (Beyond the Basics)

 A number of different problems can cause edema.

 Pregnancy — Pregnant women retain extra fluid.
 Swelling commonly develops in the hands, feet, and face, especially near the end of a normal pregnancy.
-Swelling without other symptoms and findings is not usually a sign that a complication, such as preeclampsia (sometimes called toxemia), has developed.
-(See "Patient information: Preeclampsia (Beyond the Basics)".)
+Swelling without other symptoms and findings is common and is not usually a sign that a complication, such as preeclampsia (sometimes called toxemia), has developed.
+(See "Patient education: Preeclampsia (Beyond the Basics)".)

 Drugs — Edema can be a side effect of a variety of medications, including some oral diabetes medications, high blood pressure medications, non-prescription pain relievers (such as ibuprofen), and estrogens.

 Kidney disease — The edema of kidney disease can cause swelling in the lower legs and around the eyes.
-(See "Patient information: Chronic kidney disease (Beyond the Basics)".)
+(See "Patient education: Chronic kidney disease (Beyond the Basics)".)

 Travel — Sitting for prolonged periods, such as during air travel, can cause swelling in the lower legs.
 This is common and is not usually a sign of a problem.
-Table 1 provides tips to minimize leg swelling during travel (table 1).
+The table provides tips to minimize leg swelling during travel (table 1).

 DIAGNOSING THE CAUSE OF EDEMA